 Reinforcement cage for any structural member is the most tedious & precision-requiring task in RCC production.
 It covers a wide range of activities from cutting the bar to bending & forming links & rings and later fixing them.

-This code gives dimensions of hooks & rings along with the angle it is supposed to bend.
+This Code gives the dimensions of hooks & rings along with the angle it is supposed to bend.
 A table contains different fixing procedures for special purpose columns.

 Diagrams are given to control & explain how reinforcements should be placed in singly & doubly reinforced RCC slabs.
 Remissible bending & cutting tolerances are specified.